maciekolejnik/webppl-cognitive-agents/READMEQEST.md

 The tool prints traces for each simulation, followed by average investments and returns for each configurations.
 The hope is that the averages will match Fig. 4 from the paper.

-(TODO: will?)
+Disclaimer: I'll be honest, I have discovered a small bug in the implementation of Trust Game (state rewards were assigned wrongly) after submitting the paper.
+This doesn't affect the simulations massively, but might affect them enough that the results of this experiment will be somewhat different.

 2. The second experiment is about conman behaviour.
 To run it, execute
 ```